EDB's private container registry v1.1.3

-The images for the EDB Postgres Distributed for Kubernetes and EDB Postgres for Kubernetes operators, as well as various operands, are kept in private container image registries under docker.enterprisedb.com.
+The images for the EDB Postgres Distributed for Kubernetes and EDB Postgres for Kubernetes operators, as well as various operands, are kept in a private container image registry under docker.enterprisedb.com.

 Important

-Access to the private registries requires an account with EDB and is reserved for EDB customers with a valid subscription plan.
+Access to the private registry requires an account with EDB and is reserved for EDB customers with a valid subscription plan.
 Credentials are run through your EDB account.
-For trials, see Trials.
+These instructions are the same for trial subscriptions.

 Example with docker login